mightyaleksey/eslint-config-partner/readme.md

 ### Possible environments

-- `react` — use for react, flowtype and jest.
+- `react` — designed for react, flowtype and jest.
-- `server` — the default one.
+- `server` — designed for nodejs environment.
 - `static` — designed for es5 mostly.

 Example: